Pennsylvania Railroad class GG1: Incidents

 On September 6, 1943, the Congressional Limited crashed at Frankford Junction, in the Kensington section of Philadelphia, Pennsylvania.
 The train was pulled by GG1 4930.
 The accident was caused by a journal box fire (a hot box) on the front of the seventh of the train's 16 cars.
 The journal box seized and an axle snapped, catching the underside of the truck and catapulting the car upwards.
 It struck a signal gantry, which peeled off its roof along the line of windows "like a can of sardines".
 Car #8 wrapped itself around the gantry upright in a figure U. The next six cars were scattered at odd angles over the tracks, and the last two cars remained undamaged.
 In total, 79 passengers died, all from cars #7 and #8, and 117 were injured, some seriously.

 On January 15, 1953, train 173, the overnight Federal from Boston, was approaching Washington behind GG1 4876.
 The train passed a signal 2.1 mi north of Washington Union Station between 60 and 70 mph, and the engineer decreased the throttle and started applying the brakes.
 When the engineer realized that the train was not slowing down, and applying the emergency brake had no effect, he sounded the engine's horn.
 A signalman, hearing the horn and noting the speed of the 4876, phoned ahead to the station master's office.
 4876 negotiated several switches at speeds well over the safe limits and entered the station at around 35 to 40 mph.
 The train demolished the bumping post, continued through the station master's office and into the concourse, where it fell through the floor into the station's basement.
 Thanks to the evacuation of the concourse, no one died, either in the station or aboard the train.
 A temporary floor was erected over the engine, and the hole it created, for the inauguration of President Dwight D. Eisenhower.
 4876 was eventually dismantled, removed from the basement and reassembled with a new frame and superstructure in Altoona.
-The reconstructed 4876 survives at the B&O Railroad Museum in Baltimore.
+The reconstructed 4876 survives at the National Museum of Railroad History & Innovation in Baltimore.